rmusser01/Infosec_Reference/Draft/Social Engineering.md

 [Disguise - Appearance Hacking](http://www.irongeek.com/i.php?page=videos/derbycon2/valerie-thomas-appearance-hacking-101-the-art-of-everyday-camouflage)
 * [Transcript](http://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are/transcript)
-My notes from it:
+* My notes from it:

-Why use makeup?
+* Why use makeup?
-     Blend into crowd
+  *    Blend into crowd
-     Pose as employee/vendor
+    *  Pose as employee/vendor
-     Regain access if caught
+    *  Regain access if caught
-     Create distraction for teammates
+* Create distraction for teammates
-Whom to disguise as?
+* Whom to disguise as?
-     Technician
+  *    Technician
-     Sales Executive
+    *  Sales Executive
-Goodwill
+* Goodwill
-     Employee
+ *     Employee
-     Interview Candidate
+  *    Interview Candidate
-Easy to see goings on
+* Easy to see goings on
-     Pedestrian
+ *     Pedestrian
-     Sidewalk Sleeper
+  *    Sidewalk Sleeper
-Transform into another person:
+* Transform into another person:
-     Can take minutes/hours
+ *     Can take minutes/hours
-     Examine each physical attribute
+   *   Examine each physical attribute
-Some modified easier than others
+* Some modified easier than others
-     Entire appearance makes the difference.
-One part is off, whole cover can be blown If using hardhat, make sure to beat the shit out of it.
+  *    Entire appearance makes the difference.
+One part is off, whole cover can be blown
+* If using hardhat, make sure to beat the shit out of it.
 Add stickers.

-###<a name="papers">Research Papers</a>
+### <a name="papers">Research Papers</a>

 [Construal-Level Theory of Psychological Distance](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3152826/)
-* Abstract: People are capable of thinking about the future, the past, remote locations, another person’s perspective, and counterfactual alternatives.
+* Abstract: People are capable of thinking about the future, the past, remote locations, another personâ€™s perspective, and counterfactual alternatives.
 Without denying the uniqueness of each process, it is proposed that they constitute different forms of traversing psychological distance.
-Psychological distance is egocentric: Its reference point is the self in the here and now, and the different ways in which an object might be removed from that point—in time, in space, in social distance, and in hypotheticality—constitute different distance dimensions.
+Psychological distance is egocentric: Its reference point is the self in the here and now, and the different ways in which an object might be removed from that pointâ€”in time, in space, in social distance, and in hypotheticalityâ€”constitute different distance dimensions.
 Transcending the self in the here and now entails mental construal, and the farther removed an object is from direct experience, the higher (more abstract) the level of construal of that object.
 Supporting this analysis, research shows (a) that the various distances are cognitively related to each other, (b) that they similarly influence and are influenced by level of mental construal, and (c) that they similarly affect prediction, preference, and action.